alphagov/static/docs/slimmer_templates.md

 Use this layout if you want to have full width content - such as the blue welcome bar on the GOV.UK homepage.

-## `gem_layout_account_manager`

-This is intended as a skeleton wrapper for account pages.
-It is intended to be used when we need a page rendered by another frontend app to look like a page from `govuk-account-manager-prototype`.

-This layout omits the default feedback component for GOVUK as the account pages use a different one from the rest of GOV.UK.
-Instead it introduces an account-specific phase banner, and an account nav component.
-It also purposefully omits the global bar and user satisfaction survey bar.

-## `gem_layout_account_manager_no_nav`

-Same as the `gem_layout_account_manager`, but displays without the account nav component.

-## `gem_layout_account_manager_manage_your_account_active`

-Same as the `gem_layout_account_manager`, but displays "Manage your account" as active in the [account navigation element](https://components.publishing.service.gov.uk/component-guide/layout_for_public/with_current_account_navigation/preview).

 [public layout component]: https://components.publishing.service.gov.uk/component-guide/layout_for_public